 - Have you delayed a mid-year cost price increase?

 Try to quantify this impact on an annual basis and express it as a percentage of your Amazon sales.
-Highlighting these investments will help you build your case and make it much harder for your vendor manager to blindly ask for additional funding.
+Highlighting these investments will help you build your case and positioning in your negotiation.

-But if they do, you should insist on getting an overview of the margin development of your account by month for the past year.
+You should always insist on getting an overview of the margin development of your account by month for the past year.

-This information will help you understand whether the commercial support requested is justified.
+This information will help you understand whether any commercial support requested is justified.
 If Amazon does not share this information, you know that it’s probably a bluff.